Bio3SS/Bio3SS.github.io/competition/index.md

 ### Don't worry

-Depending on how R is set up, it will probably show a blank plot window first when you run `compPlots`.
+Depending on how R is set up, it may show a blank plot window first when you run `compPlots`.
 Just hit enter to see the first plot, and so on.